agrzegor/TrainingApp/README.md

 ### Customer
 - View and edit own profile
 - Link to a trainer using their identifier code
+- Unlink from trainer (automatically cancels all future sessions)
 - View all assigned training sessions

 ### Sessions